MrGG14/OpenScience/rationale.md

-Add license
+- [x] Add license

-Obtain DOI
+- [x] Obtain DOI

--Create CFF
+- [x] Create CFF

-- Draw a keyword cloud based on the abstract information
+- [ ] Draw a keyword cloud based on the abstract information
-- Create a visualization showing the number of figures per article.
+- [ ] Create a visualization showing the number of figures per article.
-- Create a list of the links found in each paper.
+- [ ] Create a list of the links found in each paper.